dotnet/dotNext/docs/features/core/autoeh.md

 Automatically generated implementation of equality check follows certain rules:
 * If field is of reference type then equality comparison between two values of the field based on [Object.Equals](https://docs.microsoft.com/en-us/dotnet/api/system.object.equals) method
-* If field is of value type then equality comparison between two values of the field based on bitwise equality provided by [BitwiseComparer&lt;T&gt;](../../api/DotNext.BitwiseComparer-1.yml) class.
+* If field is of value type then equality comparison between two values of the field based on bitwise equality provided by [BitwiseComparer&lt;T&gt;](xref:DotNext.BitwiseComparer`1) class.
 * Simple equality check is performed for field of primitive or pointer type
-* [Bitwise equality](../../api/DotNext.OneDimensionalArray.yml) is performed for field of array type whose elements are of value type
+* [OneDimensionalArray](xref:DotNext.OneDimensionalArray) is performed for field of array type whose elements are of value type
 * [Enumerable.SequenceEqual](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.sequenceequal) is used to compare elements in the array if field has array type whose elements are of reference type.

 Automatically generated implementation of hash code function follows the similar rules:
 * For field of primite type, conversion to `int` is performed
 * [Object.GetHashCode](https://docs.microsoft.com/en-us/dotnet/api/system.object.gethashcode) is used for field of reference type
-* Bitwise hash code located in [BitwiseComparer&lt;T&gt;](../../api/DotNext.BitwiseComparer-1.yml) class is performed for field of value type
+* Bitwise hash code located in [BitwiseComparer&lt;T&gt;](xref:DotNext.BitwiseComparer`1) class is performed for field of value type
-* Bitwise hash code located in [OneDimensionalArray](../../api/DotNext.OneDimensionalArray.yml) class is performed for field of array type whose elements are of value type
+* Bitwise hash code located in [OneDimensionalArray](xref:DotNext.OneDimensionalArray) class is performed for field of array type whose elements are of value type
-* Sequence hash code located in [Sequence](../../api/DotNext.Collections.Generic.Sequence.yml) class is performed for field of array type whose elements are of reference type
+* Sequence hash code located in [Sequence](xref:DotNext.Collections.Generic.Sequence) class is performed for field of array type whose elements are of reference type